 Cardiovascular exercises, including swimming, cycling, and running, are useful for targeting fat loss.
 However, these exercises do not always help retain or build muscle.
 Without strength training, your cardio may result in unnecessary muscle loss.
 While your weight will decrease, so will your metabolism.

 Muscle requires more energy than fat.
 The more muscle you have, the more calories your body burns throughout the day due to the stronger metabolism.
 You do not need to gain bulging muscles to improve your metabolism and burn fat.
 In fact, gaining more bulk requires specific training and dietary needs.

 Instead of worrying about your weight loss, focus on including strength training and cardio in your regular routine.
 The strength training helps to build muscle or at least prevent muscle loss.
 The extra calories that you burn throughout the day will also aid fat loss and allow you to get more out of your cardio exercises.

-Last Thoughts on Weight Loss vs. Fat Loss
+Last Thoughts on Weight Loss or Fat Loss

 Weight loss does not always include fat loss.
 You can lose weight by losing muscle and water.
 If you want to improve your health and get in better shape, you should focus less on your overall body weight and more on your body fat.

 Use calipers to measure your body fat and limit your weigh-ins to once every two weeks.
 You should also measure your body parts to track your progress.
 Remember to include a combination of strength training and cardio exercise in your fitness routine.
 Develop a fitness plan that helps you build lean muscle mass and you should naturally start to burn more fat.